 Planning and Environmental Management has a 60-year record of academic leadership in Planning education.
-It has innovative and high-quality graduate and undergraduate programmes for professionals in town planning, urban studies, and environmental management.
+It has innovative and high quality graduate and undergraduate programmes for professionals in environmental management, town planning and urban studies.
 The discipline has practice links with institutions, companies and communities engaged with environment and urbanism, particularly in north-west England.

 Geography has been taught at Manchester for over one hundred and twenty-five years.
 There are currently over forty members of staff who have a wide range of teaching and research interests.
-It has a highly rated international research reputation across a broad range of areas of human and physical geography and is regularly ranked in the top 10 Geography departments in the world.
-It has a large undergraduate population, and four taught Master's degrees.
+It has a highly-rated international research reputation across a broad range of areas of human and physical geography and is regularly ranked in the top 10 Geography departments in the world.
+It has a large undergraduate population, and four taught Masters degrees.

-The Manchester Institute of Education (MIE) is the leading university provider of Initial Teacher Education in the North of England.
-It has a world-leading reputation for excellence in educational research and is the leading provider of doctoral programmes in the Northwest.
+The Manchester Institute of Education is the leading university provider of Initial Teacher Education in the North of England.
+It has a world-leading reputation for excellence in educational research, and is the leading provider of doctoral programmes in the North West.